 Then, in the fall of 2014, I finally decided to resume tai chi chuan training by attending a William C.C.
 Chen weekend workshop in Los Angeles.
 Master Chen remembered me well.
 He was now 83 and I was 67.
 Unfortunately, I discovered quickly that in the 26-year interim, given worsening arthritis, severe osteoporosis, and a few other medical conditions, I was no longer able to do push hands due to hip and knee arthritis and certainly could no longer risk sparring.
 It was shocking to see William sparring at age 83.
 I also saw him squat down to the floor and bounce back up, something that was now impossible for me to do with my arthritis.
 For the next three and a half years, I would go to workshops when Master Chen came to California, but now unable to train in the combative aspects of tai chi chuan, I began to start thinking about wing chun again.
 I suddenly remembered those incredible videos from the early 1980s and realized with some degree of sadness that wing chun would actually have been a better fit for my personality back in my twenties and thirties when I spent all those years training in tai chi chuan with Master Chen and in various other grappling and striking arts.

 With that realization in the spring of 2018, on my 71st birthday, I began training with a local wing chun instructor.
-He turned out to be a really exceptional teacher and I enjoyed training with him and his senior student for several months.
+He turned out to be an exceptional teacher and I enjoyed training with him and his senior student for several months.

 I soon discovered that wing chun’s chisau sparring at a moderate level is much heathier than the type of sparring we had been doing in tai chi chuan.
 The hits in chisau do not cause brain damage unless the combatants are trying to hurt each other, which is not the norm in wing chun chisau sparring.